apache/datasketches-website/docs/Tuple/TupleEngagementExample.md

 ### Stage 2: Merge across days
 Once we have all 30 days sketched with their individual sketches, we now want to merge all 30 sketches together into one final sketch.
 This time, however, we want to count the number of duplicates that occur for any single ID.
 This will give us the number of days that ID appeared across all 30 days.

-## The Tuple Sketch
+## The IntegerSketch and Helper classes
-Please refer to the [Tuple Overview](https://datasketches.github.io/docs/Tuple/TupleOverview.html) section on this website for a quick review of how the Tuple Sketch works.

 For our example we will use the [IntegerSketch Package](https://github.com/apache/incubator-datasketches-java/tree/master/src/main/java/org/apache/datasketches/tuple/aninteger) from the library.
-This package consists of five classes, the _IntegerSketch_ and 4 helper classes, all of which are derived from generic classes of the parent _tuple_ package.
+This package consists of 5 classes, the _IntegerSketch_ and 4 helper classes, all of which extend generic classes of the parent _tuple_ package.
 Normally, the user/developer would develop these 5 classes to solve a particular analysis problem.
 These 5 classes can serve as an example of how to create your own Tuple Sketch solutions and we will use them to solve our customer engagement problem.

+Please refer to the [Tuple Overview](https://datasketches.github.io/docs/Tuple/TupleOverview.html) section on this website for a quick review of how the Tuple Sketch works.

 ### IntegerSketch class
 ```java